 Our Obsession with Teachers: CSR at Government Schools

-Digital education for government schools definitely and rightfully seems to be the favourite target with major CSR spenders.
-But while reviewing majority of the programs, one can clearly see one thing.
-It is that very program is majorly centred around the teacher.
+Digital education for government schools definitely and rightfully seems to be the favorite target of major CSR spenders.
+But while reviewing the majority of the programs, one can clearly see one thing.
+It is that every program is majorly centered around the teacher.

-Whether it is a teacher training program, or a curriculum enhancement program, or a smart class/digital class setup, the entire focus of the program is basically to train, empower or enable the teacher believing that she will be the source of all learning for the child.
+Whether it is a teacher training program, a curriculum enhancement program, or a smart class/digital class setup, the entire focus of the program is basically to train, empower, or enable the teacher to believe that she will be the source of all learning for the child.
 We have observed that almost all of the investment, whether CSR or government spending at government schools goes to the teachers.

 All this is happening on the basis of a fundamental assumption.
 It goes like “any learning that can happen to the govt school child will be via the teacher”.
 Looking at it with some more bit clarity, we can easily see that it is indeed an assumption.
 From our individual experience, we all know that a true teacher can facilitate learning.
-But, the real learning happens when the learner positively engages in the learning process.
-Maybe for our government school children, we have missed a student centric approach.
-We forgot to consider it while planning all the investment and programs for these schools-we have basically overlooked those kids for whom all this exists.
+But, real learning happens when the learner positively engages in the learning process.
+Maybe for our government school children, we have missed a student-centric approach.
+We forgot to consider it while planning all the investment and programs for these schools, we have basically overlooked those kids for whom all this exists.

 What can a teacher do?